 - Develop new approaches to apply cross-program data to better understand potential patterns, interactions, and disparities for children and families served with public resources.

 - Ensuring the continuation and enhancing the breadth of OCID by adding new program and service data in revised and renewed data use agreements, including expanding OCID to include all children living in Oregon regardless of birthplace.

-The Center for Evidence-based Policy (Center) has been working since 2009 to develop an integrated and longitudinal child dataset to assist Oregon policymakers guide program and resource decisions to improve the well-being of children in the state.
+The Center for Evidence-based Policy (Center) has been working since 2009 to develop an integrated and longitudinal child dataset to assist Oregon policymakers to make data-driven decisions to improve the well-being of children in the state.
 In 2013-2014, the Center received a state appropriation to test the concept of integrated data by examining Oregon foster care entry and exit, incidences of child maltreatment, and associated risk factors and characteristics using a similar integrated set of data.

-This work helped to prove the capabilities of such an effort, and in 2019 the Oregon legislature appropriated $2 million for the 2019-2021 biennium, requiring $1 million in matching contributions from private sector philanthropies.
-OCID has been established to provide Oregon policymakers and community leaders with a powerful data tool to improve the health and well-being of Oregon children and families by supporting effective targeting and triaging of resources and evaluating outcomes.
+This work helped to prove the capabilities of such an effort, and in 2019, with the support of Governor Kate Brown, the Oregon legislature appropriated $2 million for the 2019-2021 biennium, requiring $1 million in matching contributions from private sector philanthropies.
+The following 9 philanthropic funders provided matching funds to build a more robust dataset:

 - Ford Family Foundation

 - Health Share of Oregon

 - James F. and Marion L. Miller Foundation